koehlersimon/textile/README.md

 - Clear caches
 - Insert {namespace textile=SIMONKOEHLER\Textile\ViewHelpers} on top of your fluid templates
 - Use the ViewHelper like this: <textile:parse content="{bodytext}"/>

+## How to insert an internal link

+The shortcode functin is pretty simple.
+You can define the page UID of your desired target page, a link title, target and CSS classes.
+Use the syntac below in your Markdown code:

+[link:4:Labeltext:_blank:my-css-class]

 ## Support & Service